Churchill caretaker ministry: Levant Crisis

+Syria had become a French mandate after the defeat of the Ottoman Empire in the First World War, and in 1936 signed a treaty by which she became independent while remaining a French client state.
+After the fall of France in 1940, Syria had come under the control of Vichy France until the British and Free French occupied the country in the Syria–Lebanon campaign in July 1941 to prevent it being used as a German foothold in the Middle East.

-Earlier, on 31 May, Churchill and Eden had intervened in the so-called Levant Crisis which had been initiated by French General Charles de Gaulle.
+On 31 May, Churchill and Eden intervened in the Levant Crisis which had been initiated by French General Charles de Gaulle.
 Acting as head of the French Provisional Government, de Gaulle had ordered French forces to establish an air base in Syria and a naval base in Lebanon.
-The action provoked a nationalist outbreak in both countries and France responded with an armed retaliation, leading to many civilian deaths.
-With the situation escalating out of control, Churchill gave de Gaulle an ultimatum to desist.
-This was ignored and British forces from neighbouring Transjordan were mobilised to restore order.
+The action provoked a nationalist outbreak in both countries and France responded with armed retaliation, leading to many civilian deaths.
+French shelling on 29-30 May killed 400 civilians.

+With the situation escalating out of control, Churchill gave de Gaulle an ultimatum to desist (31 May).
+This was ignored and on 1 June British forces from neighbouring Transjordan were mobilised to restore order.
 The French, heavily outnumbered, had no option but to return to their bases.
 A diplomatic row broke out and Churchill reportedly told a colleague that de Gaulle was "a great danger to peace and for Great Britain".